2022 South Australian state election: Aftermath and reactions

 To a greater extent than other state capitals, Adelaide is decisive in deciding state election outcomes.
 Since the end of the Playmander and the introduction of one vote one value legislation in 1975, most elections have seen Labor win most of the metropolitan seats, with most of the Liberal vote locked up in safe rural seats.
 Even when the Liberals won majorities of the two-party preferred vote in 1989, 2002, 2010 and 2014, Labor clung to or won government because most of the Liberal majority was wasted on massive landslides in their rural heartland.

 The 2022 election saw more of the same.
 All three of the Liberals' safe seats (>10 percent 2PP) were rural, while all but four of their non-safe seats (<10 percent 2PP) and all but three of their marginal seats (<7 percent 2PP) were urban.
 One of those marginal seats belonged to Marshall, who was nearly defeated in his own seat of Dunstan after suffering a swing of almost seven percent.

 On 20 March 2022, Marshall announced he would resign as leader of the Liberals at a later date, but intended to remain the member for Dunstan.

 On 21 March 2022 Malinauskas was formally sworn as Premier by the Governor of South Australia, with Susan Close as his deputy.

-In April 2022, it was "formally confirmed" at by the end of April that a One Nation member won a seat within the South Australia legislative council (upper house) making history.
+In April 2022, it was "formally confirmed" that a One Nation member won a seat within the South Australia legislative council (upper house) for the first time in history.